Winter/Spring/Summer 2014-2015Catalog update: October 17, 2014

 The combined Bachelor's/Master's degree programs allow students to complete 12 graduate credit hours while still undergraduates.
 These three graduate level courses will count toward both the undergraduate and graduate degree programs.

-Academically gifted students may choose to enroll in the combined degree program.
-This program allows students to combine many CDM bachelor's degree with CDM master's degree following the structure outlined below.
+Students who meet the admission requirements below may choose to apply to a combined degree program.
+Interested students should consult their faculty advisor regarding the application procedure.
+This program allows students to combine many CDM bachelor's degrees with a CDM master's degree following the structure outlined below.

 Cumulative GPA and course grades will be reviewed after each Autumn, Winter, and Spring Quarter.